mgajda/less-arbitrary/less-arbitrary.md

 # Complexity analysis

 We might be tempted to compute average size of the structure.
-Let's use viral reproduction rate estimate for a single rewrite of `arbitrary` function written in conventional way.
+Let's use reproduction rate estimate for a single rewrite of `arbitrary` function written in conventional way.

 We compute a number of recursive references for each constructor.